JioMeet/JioMeetVideoKYCSDK_iOS/README.md

 ## Run Project

-Run `pod install --repo-update` command.
-Open `JioMeetVideoKYCSDKDemo.xcworkspace` file.
+Go to `JioMeetVideoeKYCSample` folder, Run `pod install --repo-update` command.
+Open `JioMeetVideoeKYCSample.xcworkspace` file.

 ## Reference Classes

 Please check `MeetingScreenViewController` class for integration reference.

+**Please note, sample action button is for demo and simulation.
+In real world application, you will need websocket or Firebase or any other service for real time communication for calling eKYC related method from a remote agent.**

 ## Troubleshooting